 Visa Holders and Undocumented Applicant Admission

-You must go through the International Student Services Office to apply for Admission if you hold one of the following VISA Types:
+You must go through the Office of International Programs Office to apply for Admission if you hold one of the following VISA Types:

 - B – Temporary visitor for business or pleasure